 If you are interested in joining the Climate Change & Sustainability Living Lab, sharing your expertise, or participating in its activities, please contact info@arqus-alliance.eu

-The symposium is designed to foster transdisciplinary collaboration, the symposium aims to spark innovative research ideas and lay the foundation for joint grant proposals in this critical and evolving field.
+Arqus researchers, students and professionals were invited to attend this online symposium in June 2025 and workshop.
+It was designed to foster transdisciplinary collaboration and aimed to spark innovative research ideas and lay the foundation for joint grant proposals in this critical and evolving field.